dcsndevs/haven-hub/README.md

 There are two thank you page with same layout but different messages.
 [The first](https://dcsndevs.github.io/haven-hub/contact-us.html), is a message that users who Signed up via the contact us page gets to see.
 It informs the user that their details have been received, and that they would be contacted shortly.
-[The second](https://dcsndevs.github.io/haven-hub/newsletter-thankyou.html), refers to users who specifically used the Newsletter subscription form from the Hompeage.
+[The second](https://dcsndevs.github.io/haven-hub/newsletter-thankyou.html), refers to users who specifically used the Newsletter subscription form from the Homepage.
 It lets the user know that they have successfully subscribed to receive newsletter from the organisation.

 There is a future plan to allow the user receive a pop-up after submitting through the contact page and then gives the user an option to return to the homepage.
-This would reduce the number of pages for the website as a whole, and is a faster and more user friendly method rather than allowing another page load before confirming actions to the users.
+This would reduce the number of pages for the website as a whole, and is a faster and more user-friendly method rather than allowing another page load before confirming actions to the users.

 ### 404 Error Page:
 ![404 error page](documentation/images/404-html-error-page.png)